Your bank may offer 100’s of products and plans. Promise Money has over 10,000

 You could have missed numerous mortgage payments over a year ago.
 But you have been paying extra to catch them up as recently as a month ago.
 As long as your mortgage is now up to date, and you have kept up with regular payments for the last year, we have lenders that won’t penalise you and will offer loans at their lowest rates.

 Heavy recent mortgage arrears or CCJ’s

 You could have had numerous CCJ’s and defaults or missed 6 months mortgage payments in the last year all of which are still outstanding.
 Even so, we have lenders which will accept this although their rates are higher than our prime lenders.
-However, if they believe you can now afford to maintain your commitments and there is sufficient equity in your home you can apply.
+However, if they believe you can now afford to maintain your commitments, and there is sufficient equity in your home, you can apply.

 IVA’s, debt management plans and bankruptcy

 Those people affected by bad credit can turn to a debt management plan, an Individual Voluntary Arrangement (IVA) or even bankruptcy to help deal with the situation.
-High street lenders routinely reject applications from those with historic credit problems so later on, applicants often wish to exit the arrangement in order that they can apply to mainstream sources.
+High street lenders routinely reject applications from those with historic credit problems.
+Later on, applicants often wish to exit the arrangement in order that they can apply to mainstream sources.
 We have lenders willing to consider applications from those in IVA’s, DMP’s or bankruptcy providing the loan would improve their overall position.
 Common sense lending at it’s best.

-You may also be able to consolidate some of your debts into one repayment – this may be useful if one of the reasons you slipped into arrears in the first place is due to the number of loans you are having to pay each month.
+You may also be able to consolidate some of your debts into one repayment.
+This may be useful if one of the reasons you slipped into arrears in the first place is due to the number of loans you are having to pay each month.
 If you are consolidating then it’s important to note you won’t be debt free, just replacing several loans with one loan.

 What alternatives are available?